 On the darkest side of the Fun Scale is Type III fun, which is unequivocally not fun.
 Type III fun is antithetical to fun, but on the Fun Scale, we categorize it as fun all the same.
 Why?
 Perhaps because fear and misery are natural consequences when we, through the medium of outdoor adventure, pushed to and beyond our limits.
 In the moment, Type III fun is harrowing.
 Death may be knocking on your door; pangs of regret, prayers, and visions of loved ones may flash through your mind.
 And when you do look back at that moment, even years later, a shiver of contrition will shoot down your spine and you’ll remain certain that you never, ever, want to do anything like that ever again.

 Examples of Type III fun: Any 8000 meter peak, jury duty, swimming the Atlantic, war

 For the sake of nuance, it’s not uncommon for people to rank fun as Type 1.5 Fun or Type 2.5 Fun.
 This, because, in addition to human beings having an affinity for hierarchies, there are certain activities where it’s difficult to distinguish the amount of enjoyment had.
 Namely, it’s tough to discern whether, years later, you’ll actually want to do something like that again.
 As such, Type 1.5 and Type 2.5 Fun allow us to hover in the gray areas—and I love gray areas.

 Fun that’s a bit more challenging than your everyday dictionary-defined Type 1 Fun, but doesn’t quite have the epic connotations of Type 2 Fun.

-Examples of Type 1.5 Fun: Backcountry skiing, backpacking over mountain passes, surfing monster waves
+Examples of Type 1.5 Fun: Backcountry skiing, surfing monster waves

 Type 2.5 Fun: